Year: | 1956 |

 "German: Das alte Karussell|i=no" was performed second in the contest, following the and preceding .
 "French: Refrain|i=no" performed ninth at the second round with the same order of countries.
 Both of the Swiss entries were conducted at the contest by the musical director Fernando Paggi.

-Each country nominated two jury members who voted for their respective country by giving between one and ten points to each song, including those representing their own country.[17]
-All jury members were colocated in a separate room in the venue in Lugano and followed the contest via a television set.[18]
-One of the Swiss jury members was Father Pierre Kaelin.[19]
+Each participating broadcaster appointed two jury members who voted by giving between one and ten points to each song, including those representing their own country.[18]
+All jury members were colocated in a separate room in the venue in Lugano and followed the contest via a television set.[19]
+The Swiss jury members were Father Pierre Kaelin and Rolf Liebermann who also acted as president of the jury.[20]
+[21]

 After the jury had held its vote, "Refrain" was announced as the winner of the Eurovision Song Contest 1956.[22]
 The placement of all other participating entries is not known.